 During the period from 2003 to 2013, the CF Business engaged in transactions very similar to those set out in detail in the paragraph headed "Overview" under the section headed "Business" in [REDACTED].
 The CF Business is well-established and operates in a well-defined market.
 Its operations have been headed by Mr. Chow, the managing director of Somerley Capital who joined SIL in 2006, Mr. Cheung and the other directors of Somerley Capital.
 During the Track Record Period and up to the Latest Practicable Date, nearly all the clients of Somerley Capital have been, and continue to be, companies listed in Hong Kong, their major shareholders and/or investors of these companies and parties seeking to control or invest in companies listed in Hong Kong.
 The CF Business is staffed by executives with knowledge of the Listing Rules, the GEM Listing Rules and the Takeovers Code, along with relevant industry experience.
-All Responsible Officers and Licensed Representatives of the CF Business are based in Hong Kong and most of them have an accounting background.
+All Responsible Officers and Licensed Representatives of the CF Business are based in Hong Kong and (except Mr. Sabine before he resigned as director and responsible officer of SIL on 24 May 2016) none engaged in the Non-CF Business and most of them have an accounting background.